Summary & Analysis of “The Chimney Sweeper” | William Blake

 Blake here comments on not just the deplorable conditions of the children sold into chimney sweeping, but also the society, and particularly its religious aspect that would offer these children palliatives rather than aid.
 That the speaker and Tom Dacre get up from the vision to head back into their dangerous drudgery suggests that these children cannot help themselves, so it is left to responsible, sensitive adults to do something for them.

-Symbolism in the Poem The Chimney Sweeper:
+Symbolism in the poem

-Lamb: Poet compares the child’s hair with hair on back of the lamb.
+Lamb: Poet compares child’s hair with hair on back of the lamb.
 Lamb here symbolizes innocence, meekness and naivety.

 Soot: As soot gets in the children’s hair and makes it dirty, soot in this poem symbolizes sins, which corrupt life and make it polluted.